 In 1995, the W. K. Kellogg Foundation provided a start-up three-year grant, as a part of the foundation's Families for Kids Initiative, to establish the Summer Child Welfare Law Fellowship through the Child Advocacy Law Clinic at Michigan Law.
 The Summer Fellowship program training is now funded by a generous gift from the Bergstrom Foundation in honor of the late Henry A. Bergstrom, '35.
 With the Bergstrom funding, the summer fellowship has gained a national scope.

 Criteria for SelectionOur selection criteria include evidence of commitment to the field of children's law, past experiences related to children and family, and performance indicative of likely future success in the field.
 We will give some advantage to students who have arranged their own summer placements and all or part of their summer living stipend.
 Interested applicants should not be deterred if they have not identified their summer placement or source of summer money, however.
 Once accepted into the fellowship program, we will assist in placement and the search for funds.

 Financial AspectsFor fellows accepted into the program, we will cover living expenses during the training.
-We will also cover each fellow's travel costs to Ann Arbor and then to his or her placement or back home (up to $600).
+We will also cover each fellow's travel costs to Ann Arbor to attend the training and then to his or her internship site or back home (up to $650).
 We encourage students to seek out sources of funding, such as from their law school career placement office, public interest groups, or student funded fellowships.
-Equal Justice America Fellowships may be available; check the website at www.equaljusticeamerica.org.
+Equal Justice America Fellowships may be available.
 The summer placement may be in a position to provide some support.